-After retiring he became president of Greek Professional Footballers’ Association, was linked with a Bolton takeover, has managed Paniliakos and Kifisia and is now Greece’s assistant manager.
+After retiring he became president of the Greek Professional Footballers’ Association, was linked with a Bolton takeover, managed Paniliakos and Kifisia and is now Greece’s assistant manager.

 The then-Werder Bremen striker headed in Greece’s winner in the final before moving on for spells at Ajax, Feyenoord, FC Nürnberg, Bayer Leverkusen, Arles-Avignon, Schalke and Panetolikos prior to eventually retiring after a stint in Saudi Arabia with Al Nassr.